WindyYam/UnityGaussianSplatting_WebGPU_Export/readme.md

 | `enableParallelSorting` | Toggle multi-thread path | Leave on for desktop; harmless fallback on Web |
 | `parallelSortThreads` | Requested worker threads | Clamped to hardware & visible leaf count |

+Recommended defaults and guidance:
+- Keep node sizes reasonable so per-leaf sorts stay cheap.
+A good starting point for many scenes is `maxDepth = 8` and `maxSplatsPerLeaf = 4096`.
+- For the outlier filter (scene splat ratio), try `0.90`–`0.95` to push very sparse, far-away splats into the outlier bucket; if your scene is very clean (no distant noise) you can set this to `1.0`.

 ## Why Per-Node Sorting Works (Short Version)
 Spatial coherence means most visual correctness comes from good local ordering.
 Distant clusters rarely interpenetrate; ordering nodes by center + sorting internally captures the bulk of alpha needs while slashing comparisons vs a global O(V log V) pass.
 Because we cull at node granularity and cache per-node orderings, the runtime sort workload is light even on constrained devices — suitable for WebGPU and WASM environments.